Anal vein thrombosis recurs repeatedly

 What helps sustainably against recurring anal vein thromboses?

-A combination of diet (fiber), adequate fluid intake, exercise, stress reduction, and gentle anal hygiene.
+A combination of nutrition (fiber), adequate fluid intake, exercise, stress reduction, and gentle anal hygiene.
 CANNEFF® SUP suppositories strengthen the mucosal barrier, soothe inflamed tissue, and support regeneration – ideal for frequent recurrences.
 Prevention is especially important if thrombosis has occurred multiple times.
 The most effective measures are:

 |